Published:

 Abstract: What accounts for how we know that certain rules of reasoning, such as reasoning by Modus Ponens, are valid?
 If our knowledge of validity must be based on some reasoning, then we seem to be committed to the legitimacy of rule-circular arguments for validity.
 This paper raises a new difficulty for the rule-circular account for our knowledge of validity.
 The source of the problem is that, contrary to traditional wisdom, a universal generalization cannot be inferred just on the basis of reasoning about an arbitrary object.
 I argue in favor of a more sophisticated constraint on reasoning by universal generalization, one which undermines the rule-circular account of our knowledge of validity.

-Abstract: Hume gave us what we today call the problem of induction.
-In this paper, I explore a question about deductive reasoning: why am I in a position to immediately infer some deductive consequences of what I know, but not others?
+Abstract: In this paper, I explore a question about deductive reasoning: why am I in a position to immediately infer some deductive consequences of what I know, but not others?
 I show why the question cannot be answered in the most natural ways of answering it, in particular in Descartes’s way of answering it.
-I then go on to introduce a new approach to answering the question, an approach inspired by Hume’s own solution to his problem of induction.
+I then go on to introduce a new approach to answering the question, an approach inspired by Hume’s view of inductive reasoning.

 Sinan Dogramaci